Helix-Track/Core/Documentation/Permissions/README.md

 Each core operation must be verified against the permissions engine.
 For example, executing the operation for obtaining the list of projects:

 - Method start
-- Obtain the list of permissions
 - Request the approval from the permissions engine
-- Obtaining the result: success or failure
+- Result is returned: success or failure
-- If success, execute and return the result
+- If success, execute the operation and return the result
 - If failure, abort the executiom.

 ## Evaluating the permissions